jupytercon/2020-Cheukting/README.md

 ## Gitter Community

 Since you are encourage to discuss and work in groups, we have a [Gitter community](https://gitter.im/jupytercon-2020-Cheukting/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) open.
 Please respect each other and follow the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct) ther as well.

+## Reference

+The Pokemon data is from https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6 which is sourced from CC data.

 ---